-Grilling just may be my favorite way to cook asparagus.
+Grilling just may be the best way to cook asparagus.
 First, as you'll see below, grilled asparagus is crazy easy.
 Second, the charred, smoky flavor the grill adds highlights the grassy essence of asparagus.
 Third, grilled asparagus tastes just as good straight off the grill as it does at warm room temperature an hour later, making it a great addition to large parties or buffets by letting you get some of the grilling done ahead of time.

 Speaking of which... this recipe is easily doubled, tripled, or quadrupled.
 It's more a method than a recipe, so feel free to experiment with sauces and toppings once you get them off the grill.